-The way a Monogram personalises my possessions is what endears me to it.
-The combining of my initials in a tasteful manner decorating my clothes and accessories – it is the ultimate in customisation.
+The way a Monogram personalizes my possessions is what endears me to it.
+The combining of my initials in a tasteful manner decorating my clothes and accessories – it is the ultimate in customization.
 It is also increasingly being used in modern decor to bring on a hint of sophistication and distinction.
-A monogram is that final artists’ signature on your creation / possession that makes it extra special.
+A monogram is that final artists’ signature on your creation/possession that makes it extra special.

 Elaborate and ornate or simple and modern – What ever style you need, it is possible to be recreated with the many different computer programs available today.
 Simple options start from the ubiquitous MS paint (every other computer has them), MS word, Photoshop, illustrator, paid options like the picmonkey;it all depends on the special effects and features you want.

 If you are using the text editing software like MS word / Photoshop/ illustrator checkout the different styling and font options available in the software.
 You can make many special effects / add border or give a shadow effect.
 You may have decided to write the initials separately or combined.
 Make each letter in a separate text box.
 This way you can overlap the letters as you like.

 When selecting the font of the monogram the first thing you have to consider is the occasion or where it will be placed.
 On your son’s luggage, an ornate monogram would be out of place; he may not fully appreciate it.
 For a wedding hankie, a doodle one would be too casual.

 After creating the monogram print it out on a printer paper.
 Ensure that it is the size you want.
 It should be appropriate for the space you mean to make the monogram.
 Now this monogram has to be transferred to fabric

 How to transfer the monogram on to the fabric